bellons91/personal-notes/azure/azure-virtual-private-network.md

 There are two ways to define a VPN gateway:

 - **Policy-based VPN gateways**: specify statically the IP address of packets that should be encrypted through each tunnel.
 This type of device evaluates every data packet against those sets of IP addresses to choose the tunnel where that packet is going to be sent through.
+Policy-based VPNs encrypt and direct packets through IPsec tunnels based on the IPsec policies configured with the combinations of address prefixes between your on-premises network and the Azure VNet.
+The policy (or traffic selector) is usually defined as an access list in the VPN device configuration.
 - **Route-based VPN gateways**: [[IPSec tunnels]] are modelled as a network interface or virtual tunnel interface. **Preferred for on-premises devices.**.
-Good for point-to-site connections, coexistence with [[azure-expressroute]], connection between different [[azure-virtual-network]].
+Good for point-to-site connections, coexistence with [[azure-expressroute]], connection between different [[azure-virtual-network]]. .
+RouteBased VPNs use "routes" in the IP forwarding or routing table to direct packets into their corresponding tunnel interfaces.
+The tunnel interfaces then encrypt or decrypt the packets in and out of the tunnels.

 ## High-availability settings